 There are many different types of trackable PRs when it comes to fitness.
 These are just some of them.

-I hope this article helped provide you with the knowledge of what a Personal Record (PR meaning gym setting) is referred to as, how to achieve, and track them.
+I hope this article helped provide you with the knowledge of what a Personal Record (PR meaning gym setting) is referred to as, and how to achieve and track them.

 Now it’s time to go hit some new PRs… Good luck!